kit0-0/ruby/lesson-01/readme.md

 Ruby is a dynamic, object-oriented programming language known for its elegant syntax and focus on programmer happiness.
 It's widely used for web development, scripting, and more.

 **2. Getting Started**
 To start coding in Ruby, you'll need to have Ruby installed on your computer.
-Visit the [official Ruby website](https://www.ruby-lang.org/en/documentation/installation/) for installation instructions.
+Visit the [official Ruby website](https://www.ruby-lang.org/en/documentation/installation/) or [rubyinstaller](https://rubyinstaller.org/downloads/) for installation instructions.

 **3. Hello, Ruby!**
 Let's write your first Ruby program.
 Create a file named `hello.rb` with the following content: